mhinz/neovim-remote/README.md

     That way, you get a new window for entering the commit message instead of a nested nvim process.

     Alternatively, you can make git always using nvr.
 In a regular shell, nvr will create a new nvim process.
-In a terminal buffer, nvr will open a new buffer.
+In a terminal buffer, nvr will open a new buffer (use `:w | bd` to commit).

         $ git config --global core.editor 'nvr --remote-wait-silent'